-The success of our stores depends in large part on leased properties primarily located near high density retail areas such as regional malls, lifestyle centers, big box shopping centers and entertainment centers.
+The success of our stores also depends on properties primarily located near high density retail areas such as regional malls, lifestyle centers, big box shopping centers and entertainment centers.
 We depend on a high volume of visitors at these centers to attract customers to our locations.
 As demographic and economic patterns change, current locations may or may not continue to be attractive or profitable.
-E-commerce or online shopping continues to increase and negatively impact consumer traffic at traditional "brick and mortar" retail sites located in regional malls, lifestyle centers, big box shopping centers and entertainment centers.
 A decline in development or closures of businesses in these settings or a decline in visitors to retail areas near our locations could negatively affect our sales.
 In addition, desirable sites for the relocation of existing stores may not be available at an acceptable cost, due in part to the inability to easily terminate a long-term lease.